 Rather than chasing leads or chasing customers, they come to you by your marketing efforts.
 You put teasers to content “out there” that potential customers click-thru to find what you have to offer.

-Now, so much of our marketing efforts revolve around the online activities we participate in to drive traffic to our Websites — enter Inbound Marketing.
-You use any combination of Social Media, SEO, Blogging and e-mail marketing to get the word out.
-Once a potential customer lands on your website the goal is to then convert to a contact request or sale.
+You use any combination of Social Media, SEO, Blogging, and e-mail marketing to get the word out.
+Once a potential customer lands on your website, the goal is to convert it to a contact request, subscriber, or sale.

 What exactly is inbound marketing?

 This is not the first time a term or buzzword appears that defines what I’ve talked about for decades.
 Even before WordPress existed…

 It’s about creating content.
 How you create or what venue you concentrate on should guide what will work for your target audience.